bjornekelund/rbnskew/README.md

 It uses a set of trusted skimmers to calculate the average deviation in reported frequency for all spots meeeting a selection of criterias.

-The default filename for the list of trusted skimmers is `reference`.
+The trusted skimmers are listed in the file `ANCHORS`.

 The script `updateweb.bash` is run shortly after UTC midnight every day to update https://sm7iun.se/rbn/analytics.
 To embed the text files in the Wordpress